A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 2. Degrease the dishes with approved detergents in the first slot of the washing machine;

-3. In the second nest of the washing machine, wash dishes at a temperature of at least 40 degrees C;
+3. In the second slot of the washing machine, wash dishes at a temperature of at least 40 degrees C;

-4. Rinse the dishes in the third nest of the bath with hot (not lower than 65 degrees C) water, immersing the plates mounted on edge in metal grids with handles;
+4. Rinse the dishes in the third cavity of the bath with hot (not lower than 65 degrees C) water, immersing the plates placed on edge in metal mesh with handles;

-5. Dry the dishes in a drying cabinet or on a shelf - grate
+5. Dry the dishes in a drying cabinet or on a shelf-rack

-Spoons, forks, knives are also washed with the addition of detergents, followed by rinsing with hot running water.
-It is recommended to bake in ovens or ovens for 2-3 minutes.
+Spoons, forks, and knives are also washed with the addition of detergents, followed by rinsing with hot running water.
+It is recommended to roast in a frying oven or oven for 2-3 minutes.

-Glassware is washed in the first section in a 2-cell bath at a temperature not lower than 40 degrees C with the addition of detergents.
+Glassware is washed in the first section in a 2-cavity bath at a temperature of at least 40 degrees C with the addition of detergents.

 Glassware in restaurants is polished with clean, labeled towels or napkins.